 Just be careful when going out, as many people get their phones stolen when out.

-Best Things To do Barcelona
+Best Things to Do in Barcelona

-Now that you've decided to move to Barcelona, you'll soon realize that there's no shortage of fantastic things to do in the city to keep you busy.
-Whether you're working online, teaching English, or working as an au pair like me, you're still going to want a life outside of work.
-Lucky for you, that's easy to do in Barcelona!
+Now that you've decided to move to Barcelona, you'll soon realize that this city offers no shortage of fantastic things to do to keep you busy.
+Whether you're working online, teaching English in Spain, or working as an au pair like me, you're still going to want a life outside of work.

-Barceloneta Beach
+Hang Out at Barceloneta Beach

-Head to Barceloneta Beach and join a volleyball, spikeball, picnic, or skate Meet Up.
-Or even just walk along the coast, it is always so relaxing.
+Head to Barceloneta Beach and join a volleyball, spikeball, picnic, or a skate Meetup.
+Even just walking along the coast is always so relaxing.

 There are also two outdoor gyms along Barceloneta, so if you are into exercising definitely check them out.
 Here you can work out in front of the ocean and I mean, what better gym could you ask for?

-La Sagrada Familia
+Visit La Sagrada Familia

 Viewing the inside of this magical unfinished piece by Gaudí is breathtaking.
 It is quite pricey at about €26, but it is so worth it.